|

 team.

-Football League in 1930 in the inaugural season for the
+League in the inaugural season of the Portsmouth

-Portsmouth Spartans (nka the Detroit Lions).
-The team
+Spartans (nka the Detroit Lions).
+The team finished with

-go on to a 13-6 win at home in Universal Stadium, which
+Tornadoes.
+The Spartans went on to a 13-6 win at home in

-is now known as Spartan Municipal Stadium.
-This stadium
+Universal Stadium, which is now known as Spartan

 hosted the NFL's Portsmouth Spartans from 1930 to 1933.

-Ernie's time with the Spartans, the league had many
+the Spartans, the league had many renowned players,

 Forrest Douds.
 During the

-season, Ernie would see future Pro Football Hall of
+season, Ernie saw Pro Football Hall of Famers "Galloping

 Strong.

-football coach at Berwyn High School, located near
+Berwyn High School, located near Chicago, IL.
+Ernie

 2020 Legacy Hall of Fame Class.